-Windows packages created with the package builder contain a single executable file: FORCEPOINT-ONE-ENDPOINT-x32.exe or FORCEPOINT-ONE-ENDPOINTx64. exe.
-If you are installing Forcepoint DLP Endpoint only:
+Windows packages created with the package builder contain a single executable file: FORCEPOINT-ONE-ENDPOINTX64. exe.
+If you are installing Forcepoint DLP endpoint only, you can do the following:

-- Copy the executable file to the endpoint machine. - Double-click the executable file and step through the installation wizard.
-2) - Restart the endpoint machine to complete the installation.
+- Copy the executable file to the endpoint machine. - Double-click the executable file, and step through the installation wizard. - Restart the endpoint machine to complete the installation.

-In virtual desktop (VDI) environments, install the Forcepoint DLP Endpoint software as if the endpoint machine were a physical machine, while taking into consideration any additional steps required by the infrastructure for third-party installations.
+In virtual desktop (VDI) environments, install the Forcepoint DLP endpoint software as if the endpoint machine were a physical machine, while taking into consideration any additional steps required by the infrastructure for third-party installations.